 Certain statements contained in this MD&A constitute forward-looking information within the meaning of Canadian securities laws.
 Forward-looking statements are provided for the purposes of assisting the reader in understanding the REIT's financial performance, financial position and cash flows as at and for the periods ended on certain dates and to present information about management's current expectations and plans relating to the future.
 Readers are cautioned that such statements may not be appropriate for other purposes.
-Forward-looking information may relate to future results, performance, achievements, events, prospects or opportunities for the REIT or the real estate industry and may include statements regarding the financial position, business strategy, budgets, projected costs, capital expenditures, financial results, taxes, distributions, plans and objectives of or involving the REIT.
-In some cases, forward-looking information can be identified by such terms as "may", "might", "will", "could", "should", "would", "expect", "plan", "anticipate", "believe", "intend", "seek", "aim", "estimate", "target", "goal", "project", "predict", "forecast", "potential", "continue", "likely", or the negative thereof or other similar expressions suggesting future outcomes or events.
+Forward-looking information may relate to future results, performance, achievements, events, prospects or opportunities for the REIT or the real estate industry and may include statements regarding the financial position, business strategy, budgets, projected costs, capital expenditures, financial results, taxes, distributions, plans, the benefits of reallocating the distribution amounts (the "Distribution Amounts") to the normal course issuer bid (the "NCIB"), or through other acquisition programs, the impact of the consolidation (the "Consolidation") (as defined below) and objectives of or involving the REIT.
+In some cases, forward-looking information can be identified by such terms as "may", "might", "will", "could", "should", "would", "expect", "plan", "anticipate", "believe", "intend", "seek", "aim", "estimate", "target", "goal", "project", "project", "forecast", "potential", "continue", "likely", or the negative thereof or other similar expressions suggesting future outcomes or events.